krisbanas/krisbanas.github.io/_posts/2023-03-30-succulents.md

 form, the succulents have adapted to store water in different ways.

 Stem succulents preserve water in their stems and branches.
 How is this possible?
-One solution is to increase the thickness of the stem and branches.
+One solution is to **increase the thickness of the stem and branches**.
 It leads to the plant looking like a misshapen tree - as in the case of a baobab (a.k.a monkey bread tree).

 ![succulent-1.jpg](/images/succulent-1.jpg)